enide-electronics/inverter-to-mqtt-esp8266/README.md

 * Growatt MIN-XH (Grid tied, single phase)
 * Soyosource GTN (display version only with limiter)
 * Voltronic Axpert VMIII (Off-grid, currently under testing)
-* Test (A test inverter that published random values, for testing purposes)
+* Test (A test inverter that publishes random values, for testing purposes)
 * None (Default after a factory reset, will not publish anything to the MQTT server besides the telemetry)

 ### MQTT